-They will be able to comprehend reading better as a result of being able to read at pace without spending their working memory decoding.
-They will be confident readers and dips in reading attainment will be negated.
-Additional release time and training to support the delivery of the reading fluency project.
-Additional PPE purchased to enable intervention. (£750) Learning By Questions to be used in school for pupils in KS2. (£250 per teacher = £1,250) additional Ipads / tablets may need to be purchased.
-NTP programme to be utilised bubble closures.
-School Exploring NTP from Spring 2/summer term NELI training has been completed.
-Children not assessed prior to Christmas due to absence.
+Learning By Questions to be used in school for pupils in KS2. (£250 per teacher = £1,250) additional Ipads / tablets may need to be purchased.
+NTP programme to be utilised Children not assessed prior to Christmas due to absence.
 All need assessing on return to school.
 Spring term review Pastoral focus - Year 5 support targeted at 12 pupils - focus on outdoor activities.
 Sessions have been very beneficial to those children who needed support with concentration as the day progressed, and have resulted in better engagement from those children at other times in the day.
 Summer term review NELI Programme has commenced with identified children in EYFS (this needs to continue into Year 1 due to the national lockdown in Spring) NTP completed with identified target children.
 1:1 reading has impacted positively on reading and fluency with identified children.
-Feb 21 An appropriate numeracy intervention, supports those identified children in reinforcing their understanding of basic maths skills and application of number.
+Feb 21 Intervention programmes An appropriate numeracy intervention, supports those identified children in reinforcing their understanding of basic maths skills and application of number.
 SENCO meet with all staff and using assessments ensure that the children have POPS updated.
 SENCO discussions with LA, Specialist teachers, parents and carers to ensure that the provision in place was meeting the needs of pupils with EHCP, SEND and cause for concern. (school budget for Specialist teachers) An intervention is identified and purchased.
-Staff within phases are trained and they are able to deliver the intervention confidently (inclusive of entry and exit data).
-Autumn term review POPs in place and intervention groups monitored for impact.
+Staff within phases are trained and they are able to deliver the intervention confidently (inclusive of entry and exit data). (£25,000) Autumn term review POPs in place and intervention groups monitored for impact.
 Spring term review POPs in place and intervention groups monitored for impact.
 Summer term review POPs in place and intervention groups monitored for impact.
-July 21
+Meetings taken place for September for handover.
+July 21 Practical resources Pupils will be able to access resources using a blended approach.
+School will purchase Power Maths and also CGP resources. (£4100) Children have access to appropriate stationery and Autumn term review Staff members have been trained in TEAMS.
+Homework is shared via